StevenBlack/vocab/million-dollar-words.md

 ### beset
-to set or stud with or as if with ornaments; example: a crown beset with rubies.
+To set or stud with or as if with ornaments; example: a crown beset with rubies.
 Trouble, harass, assail.